spryker/spryker-docs/docs/scos/dev/architecture/technology-stack.md

 *  **Twig**
 Twig - a fast and modern PHP templating engine.
 * **Propel**
   Propel is an ORM library for PHP, offering an object-relational mapping toolkit.
-It’s part of the Symfony framework.
-Propel’s principal function is to provide mapping between database tables and PHP classes.
+It's part of the Symfony framework.
+Propel's principal function is to provide mapping between database tables and PHP classes.
 Propel includes a source code generator for creating php classes based on the data model definition given through an XML file.
 The data model definition is independent of the database used, so Spryker provides a single interface that enables the access to different database management systems.
 * **Jenkins**
   Cronjobs can be easily configured in the jobs configuration file.
 * **Database: MySQL, MariaDB, or PostgreSQL**